CS

 #10 Best Heavy Towing: Toyota Tundra

-If you tow more than 3,500 kg, the Toyota Tundra Limited at $155,990 RRP (or Platinum at $172,990) is in a class of its own among full-size American utes officially sold in Australia.
+If you tow more than 3,500 kg, the Toyota Tundra Limited at $155,990 RRP (or Platinum at $172,990) is among the leading full-size American utes officially sold in Australia.
 The 3.4L twin-turbo V6 hybrid produces 326 kW / 790 Nm and is rated to 4,536 kg braked towing, comfortably more than any HiLux or Ranger and on par with the RAM 1500.

 Toyota Australia converts the Tundra to right-hand drive via the Walkinshaw Automotive Group in Melbourne.
 The conversion is factory-quality (Toyota AU stands behind it under full Toyota warranty) but the resulting vehicle is large enough to challenge small-town carparks and wide enough to limit access to many gated estates and Sydney suburban garages.